-Nortriptyline and Breastfeeding: An Overview
+Nortriptyline and Breastfeeding

 Nortriptyline and Breastfeeding: An OverviewNortriptyline hydrochloride (Pamelor®) passes through breast milk in low amounts.
 Because of the possible harmful effects nortriptyline might have on the breastfeeding infant, it's important to talk with your healthcare provider before taking nortriptyline while breastfeeding.

-The levels of nortriptyline that are passed through breast milk appear to be low.
+Nortriptyline and Breastfeeding: What Does the Research Say?The levels of nortriptyline that are passed through breast milk appear to be low.
 Most studies found very low (or undetectable) amounts of nortriptyline in the blood of the breastfed babies.
 Studies have also shown that there are no negative effects on the development of the breastfed babies whose mothers were taking nortriptyline.